 Neighborhood Place of Puna needs your help.
-Please consider a donation to support our homeless families, and the work that we do to ensure that that no child has to experience homelessness.
+Please make a donation today to support our homeless families and the work that we do to ensure that no child has to experience homelessness.

 If you or a family you know are experiencing homelessness contact us at 965-5550 to see if we can support you with housing or family strengthening services.

 Honolulu Civil Beat Poverty persists among Hawaiians despite low unemployment

 Star Advertiser HUD: Hawaii still No. 1 in per capita homeless

 Download the Aloha United Way’s ALICE Report.
 ALICE stands for Asset Limited, Income, Constrained, Employed.

 Listen to Terri Gross’ April 12, 2018 interview with Pulitzer Prize winning author Mathew Desmond as they discuss America’s Eviction Crisis.

 Download a simple graphic about the 2018 cost of housing in Hawaii Count.

 Download the Touchpoints of Homelessness Report, which looks at Homelessness in Hawaii.

 Make a monthly or one-time donation to Neighborhood Place of Puna.
 Your support helps us to build strong, healthy families in your community.